 We use \cite[Equation (9)]{BGW02}.
 Let $s_n$ be the number of irreducible quadrangulations with $n$ inner faces.
-Then the associated generating function $S(y) = \sum_{n\ge 0} s_n y^n$ verifies the following implicit system of rational equations
+Then the associated generating function $S(y) = \sum_{n\ge 0} s_n y^n$ satisfies the following implicit system of rational equations

-By eliminating $U(y)$ from the above system and factorising we obtain a polynomial satisfied by $S(y)$.
+Eliminating $U(y)$ from the above system and factorising gives us a polynomial satisfied by $S(y)$.
 Then by expanding the roots of each factor in series of $y$ near zero, one can check that the minimal polynomial of $R(y)$ is given by

 \paragraph{From irreducible quadrangulations to simple quadrangulations.}

 We use variables $s$ and $t$ to mark inner faces and $2$-vertices, respectively.
 We write $N_i = N_i(s,t)$ ($i=0,1,2$) for the generating function of the subclass $\cN_i$ counting both the number of inner faces and 2-vertices.
 We denote by $R = R(s,t)$ the generating function associated to~$\cR$.
 By rewriting the system (1) in \cite{NRR19} using these variables we get: